shashankms9/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure_12.md

 3. Leave the other options with their default values.

-4. Upon completion, it should look like the following screenshot.
-Validate the information is correct, and select **Create**.
+4. Upon completion, it should look like the following screenshot and then click on **Review+Create** to validate the information is correct, and select **Create**.

     ![The create virtual network blade is shown with the above configuration values specified and the create button highlighted.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image121.png "Create virtual network")